-Search 2.0 Search Language
+Censys Search Language

-Search Basics: How to Construct a Query
+Search Basics: Construct a Query

 Full Text Searches

-Query for Hosts that contain the term “Hello World”:
+Query for Hosts with any field that contains the term “Hello World”:

-If you want to search for an exact match, use the equals operator:
+If you want to search for an exact match, use the equals operator (=).

-For example, the search above, (services.http.response.headers.server: Apache) will return hosts with the Server header “Apache” and “Apache Server”, but it will not return hosts with the Server header “Apache-Serve” since it matches on whitespace-delimited words.
+For example, the search above returns hosts with the Server header “Apache” and “Apache Server”, but does not return hosts with “Apache-Serve” in the server header since it matches on whitespace-delimited words.

 Warning!
 Censys does not support leading wildcard searches (e.g.,

-Many users want to use leading wildcards to search domain name fields.
-Don’t worry — when searching an FQDN field (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io.
-To restrict those searches to exactly the string provided, use the equals operator.
+“* Apache”) because we’re unable to use any indices to complete this search; however, leading wildcards are very desirable when searching fields whose values are DNS-style domain names.
+Don’t worry — when searching these fields (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io by default.
+To restrict those searches to exactly the string provided, use the equals operator (=).

 Censys allows the binary operators and, or, and not, as well as parentheses to combine search criteria.